veselov/gitlab-nginx-auth/README.md

 log: gitlab-nginx.log

 # Specify the page size used for making requests to GitLab (to get the users'
-# group list.
+# group list).
 Default is 40.
 Too large of a page size may strain the request,
 # and too small will lead to large number of requests needed to verify the
 # identity
 # page-size: 40